The Lady Confesses

-The Lady Confesses is a 1945 American film noir directed by Sam Newfield.
+The Lady Confesses is a 1945 American film noir directed by Sam Newfield and released by Poverty Row studio Producers Releasing Corporation.
+It stars Mary Beth Hughes, Hugh Beaumont, and Edmund MacDonald.

+The film is in the public domain as it was not renewed following its initial 28-year copyright term.

 Plot

 While on the verge of being divorced, Norma Craig disappears.
-Seven years later, when her husband, Larry Craig, plans to marry a girl Vicki McGuire, Norma returns and tells Vicki that she nor anybody else can marry Larry.
-Soon both the girl and her fiancé find themselves mixed up with a crooked nightclub owner, gangsters and murder.
+Seven years later, when her husband Larry Craig is planning to marry Vicki McGuire, Norma returns and tells Vicki that neither she nor anybody else can marry Larry.
+After Norma is found dead, both the young woman and her fiancé find themselves mixed up with a crooked nightclub owner, whom the police suspect of the murder.